amoncaldas/vue-rest-client/README.md

 The VueRestClient integrates [Axios](https://github.com/axios/axios) and the concept of [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) to allows the communication with a back-end api with minimum code.
 It has an integrated http client with request and response interceptors that allows using authentication (via header Bearer) and localization via header and url parameter that can be automatically added if your options tell so.
 It can also optionally send request pending events (when still pending and when all are finished) so that you can catch these events and show a loading component.

+It was tested with VueJS 2.x, but might work with newer versions.

 There are four ways to use this component:

 1. Use the `HttpClient` as an stand-alone client (supporting Bearer authentication, localization and loading events).